 How prenatal pilates can benefit mums-to-be

-What do you enjoy about instructing prenatal pilates classes?
+What do you enjoy about instructing prenatal classes?

 Exercising when pregnant doesn’t have to be just about the exercise.
 I enjoy getting to know each of the mums-to-be during this exciting yet hesitant time.
 We are often some of the first to know they are expecting and it can be quite a nervous and apprehensive period between finding out and telling the rest of the world.
 I like being part of this safe, nurturing and caring environment.

-Why did you decide to try prenatal pilates?
+Why did you decide to try a prenatal group fitness class?

 I wanted to get involved in an active routine that would help strengthen me throughout my pregnancy, without being high impact on my body.